 “Hey.”
 Stefan hid his shock better, and Teucer shut down.
 She could see him bottling the rush of emotion away, to scream about later.
 The two women with them appeared as confused as Sherridan and Whitley, and looked back and forth, obviously wanting to blurt out questions but keeping their peace.

-“You’re part of the rebel leadership coming here to inspect the House?”
+“You’re part of the rebel leadership coming here to inspect the House?” she asked.

 “Wait.
 You know Ciaran?”
 Sherridan asked, stunned.